malept/thermite/README.md

 * Provides wrappers for `cargo` commands.
 * Handles non-standard `cargo` installations via the `CARGO` environment variable.
 * Opt-in to allow users to install pre-compiled Rust extensions hosted on GitHub releases.
+* Opt-in to allow users to install pre-compiled Rust extensions hosted on a third party server.
 * Provides a wrapper for initializing a Rust extension via Fiddle.

 ## Usage